getoctane/octane-node/README.md

 // This is the full config object and its default values. const config = {
-  // These options modify the SDK client itself.
-  clientConfig: {
-    // If true, all API response data will use camelCase formatting.
-    camelCase: false,
-  },
   // 'host', 'port', and 'protocol' modify the connection to the API, although
   // it isn't likely that you'll need to set these.
   host: 'api.cloud.getoctane.io',
   port: 443,
   protocol: 'https',
+  // You can override the global `fetch` or directly provide access to a
+  // fetch API using `fetchApi`.
+The global fetch is used by default.
+  fetchApi: fetch,
 };
 const octane = new Octane(process.env.OCTANE_API_KEY, config);
 ```